Tables (pandas)#

 “No Data” values are automatically assigned where necessary when creating a Series or a DataFrame through other methods too.
 For example, empty cells in a CSV file are assigned with np.nan when importing the CSV into a DataFrame (see Reading from file).

-The trees.csv file contains the locations, and other details, about trees in Beer-Sheva:
+The education.csv file contains the locations, and other details, about education facilities in Beer-Sheva:

 If you open the CSV file in a spreadsheet program (such as Excel), you will see that some of the cells are empty.
 Those cells are assigned with np.nan when importing the table: